MAHAPOSTE/MAHAPOSTE/README.md

 🌱 I’m currently learning **Java Full Stack Web Development**
 💻 Passionate about learning new technologies
-🎯 Goal: To become a Full Stack Developer
+🎯 Goal: To become a Java Full Stack Developer
 📫 How to reach me: mahalaxmiposte03@gmail.com

 ### 🛠️ Tech Stack